ioggstream/draft-polli-resource-digests-http/draft-polli-resoource-digests-http.md

 This document defines the Digest and Want-Digest header fields for HTTP, thus allowing client and server to negotiate an integrity checksum of the exchanged resource representation.

-This document obsoletes RFC 3230, which initially defined those headers.
-That definition is now inconsistent with the HTTP Semantic and Context specified in RFC 7231.
+This document obsoletes RFC 3230.
+It replaces the term "instance" with "representation", which makes it consistent  with the HTTP Semantic and Context defined in RFC 7231.

 --- note_Note_to_Readers